ankschoubey/old-blog/_posts/2023-01-08-v1-continuous-delivery.md

 1. On their first day, a developer commits and his code reaches from dev, qa, uat to PROD and users start using it.
 It so happened that their was a logical bug in the code deployed.
 2. Rather than scraping the continous delivery pipeline, the team decides to find why the problem was caused and improve the pipeline.
 They find that the code quality itself was low and their were logical bugs.
 3. To fix this issue from happening in the future, the team adopted better engineering practices.
- a.
-They add Sonar lint, a popular linter to quicky check and ensure code meets standard.
+    - They add Sonar lint, a popular linter to quicky check and ensure code meets standard.
- b.
-They also adopt TDD and enforced a rule that build passes only when the test coverage is 80%.
+    - They also adopt TDD and enforced a rule that build passes only when the test coverage is 80%.
- c.
-Now, the problem for fixed for life.
+    - Now, the problem for fixed for life.
 4. Sonar Lint became a step in the delivery pipeline.
 And TDD became a habit.

 The next time a developer comes and commits something, the stages in the delivery pipeline ensures that the code is deliverable.